AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

       env.PYTHONPATH.append("{root}/python")
       env.PATH.append("{root}/bin")

-The :attr:`~pkgdef.requires` section defines the requirements of the package.
-The :func:`~pkgdef.commands` section describes what happens when this package is added to an environment.
+The :attr:`requires` section defines the requirements of the package.
+The :func:`commands` section describes what happens when this package is added to an environment.
 Here, the ``bin`` directory in the package installation is appended to ``PATH``, and similarly the ``python`` subdirectory is appended to ``PYTHONPATH``.